 - 14. Attach the other end of the HRS to the finger cuff. - 15.
 Touch the start monitoring icon start on the navigation bar or on setup help screen to begin monitoring. - 16.
-Touch the stop monitoring icon on the navigation bar to end monitoring at any time. - 17.
-Touch the settings icon screen view. - 18.
-Touch inside of a parameter tile to select the desired key parameter from the parameter tile configuration - 19.
+Touch the stop monitoring icon so on the navigation bar to end monitoring at any time. - 17.
+Touch the settings icon screen view.
+Select Screens tab Select Screens Select Screens to select the desired monitoring - 18.
+Touch inside of a parameter tile to select the desired key parameter from the parameter tile configuration menu. - 19.
 Touch within a parameter tile to adjust Alarms / Targets.